SkynetLabs/skynet-kernel/README.md

 # skynet-kernel

-skynet-kernel is a next generation platform for blockchain and dapp development.
-In the blockchain world today, users are forced to choose between convenience and security, because there is no convenient way to get trustless access to the blockchain space.

-skynet-kernel is a framework for building fully trustless applications in the cloud, accessible by a web browser.
-With skynet-kernel, developers can build applications that have all of the convenience of Coinbase and all of the trustlessness of running a local full node.
-Because all of the state is stored in the cloud, the user's experience can follow them from device-to-device.

-The kernel today is being used to build decentralized file sharing platforms (like alternatives to WeTransfer), decentralized streaming platforms (like alternatives to Twitch), in-browser blockchains (like alternatives to Bitcoin), and even alternatives to infrasturcture like Github.
+skynet-kernel is a next generation platform for application development.
+The goal of Skynet kernel is to provide developers the convenience of building web applications that are available to users on any device with a web browser, while providing users with the security and stability of running locally installed applications.

+Like with locally installed applications, users have full control over what code they are running.
+Even though they are using webapps, the webapps are being served through user controlled channels that allow the users to inject any previous version of an app, or any fork of an app in place of the original application.

+Like with traditional web applications, these apps are available to the user with the user's full set of preferences from any device with a web browser.
+The user does not need to re-install their applications on each device that they have, and they do not need to transfer information or databases between their devices.
+Everything is automatically synced to a decentralized cloud.

-## TODO: ROADMAP (remove this section once completed)
+## TODO: Bootloader Roadmap (Remove once completed)

-+ The downloadSkylink call needs to be updated so that it is checking the Merkle proofs provided by the portal.
-This will include changing which endpoint it calls so that the proofs exist at all.
++ Update progressiveFetch to treat 400 responses as malicious portals as well.
+  We don't want a malicious portal to be able to halt a user's progress simply by returning the correct error code.

 + There is no spec for what the Skynet file should look like to instruct the kernel of the user's portal prefernces, we need to build one.
 Might make